Know Your Stuff 28

 You will see below that there are a few different reagents you can use to test MDMA, but the process for using reagents is the same:

 2. Place a small amount of your drug onto the plate.
 You only need about a pen point amount.
-If you are using more than one reagent, make sure you space the piles out as far as possible.
+If you are using more than one reagent, make sure you space out the small piles of your substance.
 If you are testing a pressed pill, the best method is to cut it in half and scrape a little bit from the middle inside of the pill.

 3. Put gloves on and remove the reagent from the container.
 You can do this with a pair of tweezers if easier